 There are still copies of my first book, Persimmon Seed Notebook, featuring 46 of my Ozark paintings available.

-It is for sale through this website, at Allison Art Co. in Eureka Springs, Lake Shore Cabins Store on Beaver Lake, Crystal Bridges Museum of American Art Store in Bentonville, Fort Smith Regional Art Museum, Studio 62 in Eureka Springs, Parkwood Art and Frame in Holiday Island and Bauer Gallery in Huntsville.
+It is for sale through this website, at the Treehouse Cottages gift shop in Eureka Springs, at Lake Shore Cabins Store on Beaver Lake, at Crystal Bridges Museum of American Art Store in Bentonville, at the Fort Smith Regional Art Museum, and at Parkwood Art and Frame in Holiday Island.

 Video compliment of Marsha Havens, who ran Eureka Thyme Gallery in Eureka Springs for 10 years before she was forced to close due to health problems.
 I still love the video - enjoy!

 The First National Bank of Northwest Arkansas opened in Bentonville this June.
 The design is modern and light-filled and includes five exterior windows to display local artists' work.
 I'm among the first four artists and have nine pieces on display through mid-July.
 It is especially wonderful at night when the paintings are lit.